shakhscode/Linux_and_bash_scripting/bash_scripting/README.md

 ### Exit Status
 Each shell command returns an exit code when it terminates, either successfully or unsuccessfully.

-By convention, an exit code of zero indicates that the command completed successfully, and non-zero means that an error was encountered.
+By convention, an exit code of zero indicates that the command completed successfully, and non-zero means that the given condition is not true or an error was encountered.

 **Note**: